 There are still tons of other things to do in New York City in June.
 Try to score one of the coveted tickets for a Shakespeare in the Park performance.
 Lay out a picnic blanket and catch an outdoor flick at the Bryant Park Film Festival.
 Cheer on the Puerto Rican Day Parade.

 And leave time to visit some of the city's other incredible attractions.
-One of the most popular tourist attractions in the world, Statue of Liberty is absolutely lovely this time of year, while Governors Island has cool outdoor art installations and food trucks galore.
+One of the most popular tourist attractions in the world, the Statue of Liberty is absolutely lovely this time of year, while Governors Island has cool outdoor art installations and food trucks galore.

-9. Machu Pichu, Peru
+12. Machu Pichu, Peru

-June is one of the best times of year to visit Machu Picchu.
-While the archeological site high in the Andes mountains is open all year-round, early summer is in the peak of dry season, bringing about ample sunshine, clear skies, and cool air.
+June is one of the best times of year to visit Machu Picchu, one of the best places to visit in the world.
+While the archeological site high in the Andes mountains is open all year-round, early summer is in the peak of the dry season, bringing about ample sunshine, clear skies, and cool air.

 Make arrangements for hiking permits, lodging, and other travel essentials well in advance if you want to visit Machu Picchu in June.
 It's one of the best and most popular times of year to see the ancient city.

-- Top-Rated Tourist Attractions in Peru
+- Read More: Top-Rated Tourist Attractions in Peru

-11. Sarawak, Malaysia
+13. Sarawak, Malaysia

 Sarawak starts June off on the right note with its annual harvest festival, Gawai Dayak, on the first of the month (along with May 31).
 The event is a fantastic introduction to the culture of the tribal Dayak people.
 March with locals dressed in authentic traditional costumes in lively parades and visit their longhouse homes, which are open to guests during the festival.

-Sarawak also makes a convenient base for exploring nature around Borneo, one of the most biologically diverse places in the world.
+One of the best places to travel in June, Sarawak also makes a convenient base for exploring nature around Borneo, one of the most biologically diverse places in the world.
 Just a 20-kilometer drive from Kuching, the Semenggoh Wildlife Rehabilitation Center invites travelers to see rescued orangutans swinging through the trees.
 You can also visit the mesmerizing Fairy Cave and see its many swiftlets, bats, and vipers.